datajoint/element-deeplabcut/docs/src/tutorials.md

 Each of the
 [notebooks](https://github.com/datajoint/workflow-deeplabcut/tree/main/notebooks) in
 the workflow steps through ways to interact with the Element itself.
+To try out Elements notebooks in an online Jupyter environment with access to example data, visit [CodeBook](https://codebook.datajoint.io/).
+(DeepLabCut notebooks coming soon!)

 - [00-DataDownload](https://github.com/datajoint/workflow-deeplabcut/blob/main/notebooks/00-DataDownload_Optional.ipynb)
    highlights how to use DataJoint tools to download a sample model for trying out the Element.